openartcoded/dropbox-sync/README.md

         AMQP_HOST: # artemis
         AMQP_PORT: # 61616
         AMQP_QUEUE: # backend-event
-        DROPBOX_API_KEY: # Replace this value with your API KEY
+        DROPBOX_API_KEY: # Replace this value with your dropbox API KEY
-        DROPBOX_API_SECRET: # Replace this value with your API Secret
+        DROPBOX_API_SECRET: # Replace this value with your dropbox API Secret
         DROPBOX_CODE: # Replace this value with the code received by Dropbox.
 For example: PgYD8ACqPWcAAAAAAAAATtMVR0SsNdK5hp1f-GHBl7M
         DROPBOX_CONFIG_PATH: # Choose a path for the config file like this "/app/config".
 DON'T FORGET THE CHANGE THE VOLUME'S NAME TOO
         API_BACKEND_URL: # Set your API Backend URL.
 Example : "http://api-backend"